dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

 ## Run

-Nginx listens to port 80.
+Nginx listens on port 80.
 So if the servers are started, you can navigate to:
 ```
 127.0.0.1
 ```
-If you browse to
+If you browse to:
 ```
 127.0.0.1/hello/simon
 ```